Encharted Cook

 • Add cold water with ice and continue to stir until and gelatin is slightly thickened.
 Remove any unmelted ice and refrigerate for 10 minutes or until gelatin is very lightly set.

-1 Cup Cold Water + Ice Cubes to Make 2 ½ Cups
+1 Cup Cold Water and Ice Cubes to Make 2 ½ Cups

 • Gently fold in watermelon.
 Refrigerate at least 1 hour or until ready to serve.